préstamo means loan — a common term in Spanish for Business. Learn how it's used in a real-world example.

 💡 Did You Know?

-The word 'préstamo' comes from the Latin verb 'praestare', meaning 'to give as a pledge' or 'to lend'.
-This origin highlights the core concept of offering something with the expectation of return.
+The word 'préstamo' comes from the Latin verb 'praestare', which means 'to stand before', 'to offer', or 'to give'.
+This etymology highlights the idea of offering something (money) in advance with the expectation of return.

 ❓ FAQ